codebyoshama/rideShare-front-end/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+This is the Angular-based frontend for a RideShare application, inspired by platforms like BlaBlaCar.
+It connects with the backend API to enable users to search, offer, and book rides in a responsive and user-friendly interface.

+✨ Features
+🔐 User authentication (login/register with JWT support)

+🧳 Ride creation, search, and booking workflows

+👤 Driver and passenger dashboards

+⭐ Ratings and reviews

+📱 Responsive UI for both desktop and mobile views

+🧭 Angular Routing for seamless navigation

+♻️ Reusable components with a modular folder structure

+🛠️ Tech Stack
+Angular 16+

+TypeScript

+Angular Router

+RxJS

+Bootstrap/Tailwind (or whichever you’re using)

+REST API Integration with Spring Boot backend